Set up network integration

 Set up network integration with the customer environment

-Read time 2 minutesLast updated 6 days ago
+Read time 4 minutesLast updated 12 days ago

 To set up network integration, complete these steps:

-1. Grant access to the MongoDB instance
+2. Grant access to the MongoDB instance

-If access from the solution VNet to the MongoDB instance was not available at deployment time, grant it now.
-Monitor the initialization of the solution to ensure it completes successfully.
-To find the outbound IP address of the AKS cluster that Azure has deployed as part of the solution, go to the properties of the public load balancer that Azure has deployed in the Azure Kubernetes Service (AKS) infrastructure resource group.
+• If the MongoDB instance is a public one, for example, if it is deployed in Mongo Atlas, then add the outbound public IP address of the AKS cluster to the allowlist on the MongoDB cluster.
+To find this IP address, go to the properties of the public load balancer that Azure has deployed in the Azure Kubernetes Service (AKS) infrastructure resource group.
 The name is hard coded as kubernetes.
 The outbound IP address is the public IP of the load balancer frontend.
 You might need this IP to restrict access to the MongoDB instance if it's publicly available.
+If outbound internet traffic from the AKS cluster is forwarded through a virtual network appliance, then add the addresses of this appliance to the allowlist on the MongoDB instance instead.

-2. Create a private endpoint to the target Azure Private Link service
+• Create a private endpoint to the target Azure Private Link service

-3. Create a DNS record for the domain name
+4. Create a DNS record for the domain name

 Create a DNS record for the domain name of the solution, which you have entered when configuring Azure Marketplace offer: